 Nature’s Calling on all the senses to explore, play and learn about wildlife and the natural environment.
 What will you discover?

-- To appreciate and care for the natural environment
+- How to appreciate and care for the natural environment

-- To explore using all of their senses in unfamiliar and unique terrain
+- How to explore unfamiliar and unique terrain using all of their senses

 Use the activities in the Teaching Guide (below) to spark children's curiosity before their zoo visit.

 With a unique education workshop, exploring the self-guided walking trails, a guided safari bus tour or joining a keeper talk there is plenty to keep your children intrigued.
 This full-day, play-based experience is a unique and immersive learning experience, drawing on your children’s natural instincts to explore the world around them.

 Your zoo visit will include: Introduction (for arrivals between 9:45am – 10:00am), Zoo Teacher workshop (40 minutes), Safari Bus Tour (40 minutes) and keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.

 Use activities in the Teaching Guide to deepen children's learning back at your early childhood service.